ehrpg/qstar/docs/settings/stalker/equipment.md

 # Equipment

 !!! note "Selling [items](#items) and [equipment](#equipment)"
-    Selling items usually only profits one half of the price listed by the *Cost* column.
+    Selling items usually only profits one tenth of the price listed by the *Cost* column.
 This applies, unless you sell to someone who is in need of the items sold, rewarding up to the normal price or even more.